Mlawula Nature Reserve, Swaziland: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types M. It's important that you find the right type.
-The vast majority of adapters that you can buy are just plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types M. Make sure to pick the correct type.
+Most adapters for sale now are simply plug changers and require your electronics to adjust the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most locations.

 Make your flight more comfortable with an airplane phone mount